prijatelj/sim/README.md

 Sim is aiming high in the artificial intelligence world; high enough to be considered touching upon the "Holy Grail" of AI.
 Some functions that are expected in Sim is the ability to recall previous subjects and data from those subjects in conversation, as well as be modular in design so that parts can be turned on, off, or switched out entirely, specifically with the personality files.
 Obviously small talk at a higher level than modern chatter bots is expected to be achieved with Sim.

 The ideal Sim is obviously ambitious and probably too much for one person to accomplish alone.
 I (Derek) recognize this and after I have achieved some satisfactory level of success in starting the project, will release it to the public in hopes others will contribute.
 But for now, I will continue this project as means of study.
 We'll see where this goes.
-In the meantime this show cases the initial project which is no where near the ideal.
+In the meantime this repository show cases the initial project which is no where near the ideal.
+(My senior project will be released when completed, however it will still not be near the initial concept.)

 Goals
 -